MilesBreslin/2FA-Server/docs/websocket-protocol.md

 # Websocket Protocol

+This documentation is for the v0 websocket api.
+During v0, changes to implementation are expected and all messages are subject to change.

 ### User Sent Messages
 There are 3 kinds of acceptable sent messages over the websocket protocol.
 The method message, the lookup message, and the subscribe message.